Mohasin-Haque/AutoAiGPT/README.md

 ## Security

-- We are not storing any of your data in any of our database.
+- * Desclaimer * We are not storing any of your data in any of our database.
 - All of your credentials will be saved in your local browser **ONLY** and be sent to the providers (OpenAI, Google Search API...) when necessary.
 You can remove them completely anytime.
 - All of your chat history will be saved in your local browser **ONLY**.
 You can remove them completely anytime.